-Rigel was made by Baay, in Holland, and is a Corinthian Yacht Club sloop
+Rigel was made by Baay, and is a Corinthian Yacht Club sloop

 Reglued and refinished mast, new 3/16”stainless rigging, all cracked frames repaired or sistered.
 She is original except for new deck canvas, new toerails and rubrails.
 Her brightwork, floorboards and seats have been stripped, restained and varnished.